python-devoloper-srikanth/DriverDemand/README.md

 ### **Execution steps for the given solution**

 Please follow the below steps to clone and execute,
+1. Download the attached bundle (DriverDemand.bundle) to working directory and git bash here

-1. (git bash in working directory)Clone the bundle to local -  **git clone DriverDemand.bundle DriverDemand**
+    Clone the bundle to local using the below command

+    **git clone DriverDemand.bundle DriverDemand**

     **OR**

     Download and extract the folder (in working directory) - DriverDemand.7z

-4. Set up environment (Pycharm or VS code)
+3. Set up environment (Pycharm or VS code)
     1. Load the project folder (DriverDemand)
     2. Create a virtual environment
     3. Install packages which are there in requirements.txt - **pip install -r requirements.txt**

-5. Run the **main.py** (DriverDemand/event_recognition/main.py)
+4. Run the **main.py** (DriverDemand/event_recognition/main.py)

-6. Run the unitest with the below command
+5. Run the unitest with the below command
    1. python -m unittest event_recognition\unit_tests\test_find_driver_demand.py

       **OR**